Whip (politics)

-The term is taken from the "whipper-in" during a hunt, who tries to prevent hounds from wandering away from a hunting pack.
+The term is said to be taken from the "whipper-in" during a hunt, who tries to prevent hounds from wandering away from a hunting pack.

 Additionally, the term "whip" may mean the voting instructions issued to legislators, or the status of a certain legislator in their party's parliamentary grouping.

 Etymology

-The expression whip in its parliamentary context, derived from its origins in hunting terminology.
-The Oxford English Dictionary defines the term whipper-in as, "a huntsman's assistant who keeps the hounds from straying by driving them back with the whip into the main body of the pack".
+The expression whip in its parliamentary context derives from its origins in hunting terminology.
+The Oxford English Dictionary defines the term whipper-in as "a huntsman's assistant who keeps the hounds from straying by driving them back with the whip into the main body of the pack".
 According to that dictionary, the first recorded use of the term whipper-in in the parliamentary sense occurs in 1772.
-However, P.D.G.
-Thomas in House of Commons in the Eighteenth Century cites two examples of the use of the term that pre-date 1772.
+However, P. D. G. Thomas in House of Commons in the Eighteenth Century cites two examples of the use of the term that predate 1772.

 In countries using the Westminster system

 Australia

 In the Parliament of Australia, as well as in the parliaments of the six states and two self-governing territories, major political parties have whips to ensure party discipline and carry out a variety of other functions on behalf of the party leadership.
 The most important function of the whip's office is to ensure that all members and senators are present to take part in votes in the chamber (maintaining quorum and preventing censure motions).
 Unlike in the United Kingdom, Australian whips do not hold official office, but they are recognised for parliamentary purposes.
 In practice, Australian whips play a lesser role than their counterparts in the United Kingdom, as party discipline in Australia tends to be tighter.

 Their roles in the chamber include taking divisions, and maintaining a "pairs book" which controls the ability of members and senators to leave the parliament building during sittings, as well as the entitlement to be absent during divisions.

 Liberal Party whips are appointed by the leader of the party, while Australian Labor Party whips are elected by the Caucus.
 For Labor and the Liberals, the chief whip is assisted by two deputy whips.